 Salami and ham, cheddar, Swiss, and Munster….the saltiness and sharpness of the meats and cheeses mixed so well with the oiled corn, and the combined texture made it completely addicting.

 So, yes.
 Eating popcorn as a meal is totally a thing in our house.
 My kids have grown to love this combo, so it’s always on the menu around here, especially during movie nights.
-I decided to play around with a few more mixes for variety and came away with some definite winners.
+And, I love that popcorn itself is a fairly healthy snack and it totally fills us up so I never really feel bad about giving it to them.
+I decided to play around with a few more popcorn topping mixes for variety and came away with some definite winners.

 Serve these gussied-up popcorn bowls at your next party, movie night, or whenever you feel like taking a night off from the kitchen.
 With a little creativity, you can totally serve popcorn as a meal.
 And your family will thank you, trust me.

 Really, so many things!
-Popcorn is such a simple treat (or meal!), but it’s so customizable - you can make it sweet or salty, or both!
+Popcorn dinner is so simple, but it’s so customizable - you can make it sweet or salty, or both!
 Simple or gourmet.
+I love a simple mix - popcorn, salt, butter - but there are so many other flavorings for popcorn!
 Try some of these delicious ideas for popcorn toppings.

 Meats and cheeses!